UP-RS-ESP/msc-rsiv/_pages/students.md

 You should consult these regulations and as a student of the MSc RSIV program you *must* be familiar with these.

+# Transscript and Grading
+## Modules listed on transscript
+Please note that all classes that you sign up for on PULS will be listed on your academic transscript - even if they are not completed.
+However, on the final transscript that you receive with your degree, these  courses will not be listed.
+Only the completed courses are listed on the transscript that you receive with your degree.

+Please note that many modules have homework assocatied with them (called PNL: Prüfungsnebenleistungen).
+These need to be completed before you can participate in a module.
+If you have to retake a class (because the PNL were not passed), you first need to fail there.
+You can retake the PNL as many times as you like - this is not a final exam (that you can only retake once).

 # Internships
 An internship can be used for credit points during your MSc degree.
 Each student can undertake up to two internships of ~180 hours each (6 CP, 3-4 weeks full time, or longer part-time). **An internship is not required to graduate from the RSIV program**, but can be helpful for advanced candidates to develop research towards a thesis project.